 If you are concerned about trying to earn money while on SSDI, talk to an SSDI lawyer.
 Your lawyer can help if you’re worried about losing benefits before you know if you can support yourself.
 You have the right to try earning an income while living with your disability.

-What If My Benefits Stop and I Cannot Work Again?
+What If My Monthly Benefits Stop, and I Cannot Work Again?

 You also have an option for expedited reinstatement.
 If you become unable to work again because of your disability, you can request benefits back.
 You have five years after your benefits end to have your benefits reinstated.
 You will not have to start a new application during this time.

-Many people who start on SSDI do come off the program as their injuries heal.
+Many disabled workers who start on SSDI do come off the federal program as their injuries heal.
 This expedited reinstatement plan can help you if your prognosis worsens.
-Getting approved for SSDI is a hard process, but once you’ve been approved once it’s easier to get benefits later.
+Getting approved for SSDI is a hard process, but once you’ve been approved, it’s easier to get benefits later.

 Get Legal Help for Your Social Security Disability Benefits